 - Set expectations for participants to be role models in the community as they continue into adulthood

 - Answer the "WHY" behind law enforcement policies and responses in certain situations

-To sign up for Chaska Police Junior Explorers, please complete an application.
-Space is limited to 15 participants.
+The start date for the next session is to be determined.
 If you have any questions, please contact Officer Janke at 952-448-4200 or email her.